So you’re thinking of writing a business book?

 In my case, I checked my diary and looked for a realistic date to get my first draft finished.
 Once the deadline was set, I calculated how many words I’d need to write each day.

-Chunking down my word count into daily amounts prevented me from being consumed by the enormity of the task.
+Chunking down my word count into daily amounts prevented me being consumed by the enormity of the task.
 And instead of adopting the mindset of, “I’ve got a whole book to write, that sounds like way too big a job, I know, let’s go and clean the bathroom instead”, I tackled my mini writing goals head-on.
-I looked forward to my precious pocket of writing time each day and even saw at as a me-time treat.
+I looked forward to my precious pocket of writing time each day, and even saw it as a me-time treat.
 I played little mind games with myself… can I beat the target today and write a chunk of tomorrow’s content too?

 One thing I realised, however, and the same might happen to you, was that my inner editor would kick in when I was writing.
 This led to my word count reducing each day, but when I understood that leaving my red pen alone meant I would actually reach that 30,000-word target in 30 days, I did just that.